SkywardSyntax/Snake/README.md

 - **Obstacles**: Avoid obstacles that appear on the grid.
 - **New Game Modes**: Time Attack and Survival modes.
 - **New Levels**: Additional levels with unique challenges and obstacles.
+- **Visual Enhancements**: Added animations for snake movements and transitions, new styles for buttons, game elements, and backgrounds.

 ### Installation